SueBee21/express-jotter/README.md

   ## Installation
-  THe following Node dependencies are required:
+  The following Node dependencies are required:

 express, path, uuid